Sakura Watch, April 19, 2017 - first day the sakura cherry blossoms begin to bloom!

-Sakura Watch, April 19, 2017 is the first day the sakura cherry blossoms begin to bloom as spots of white flowers dot the tree line for the first time!
+Sakura Watch, April 19, 2017 - first day the sakura cherry blossoms begin to bloom as spots of white flowers dot the tree line for the first time!
 Walking through High Park tonight saw only very few blossoms opened, but the majority of the florets are getting ready to bloom soon.

 Today can be said to be the first official day of the sakura cherry blossom watching season.
 Read on to see what can be expected over the next week.